qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - amazing email client i love it
 - amazing app so helpful
 - amazing and i love it
-- this app was so amazing i really love tbsp
+- this app was so amazing i really love it
 - amazing app loving it
 - its just amazing i loved it
 - amazing mail app